 Sometimes I can feel things a lot.
 So much to where I have to talk myself out of my feelings in order to stay productive.

 And I also wonder what other people are feeling and thinking, how my words and actions affect them, and if things are okay.
 It really is an accurate description to say that it’s like you have a whole other world inside of you.

 Completely blocked off from everyone, except to the rare few that you’re comfortable letting in.
 Highly Sensitive People can probably imagine and visualize things better than most people because of how active their minds and hearts are.

 If that describes the way your mind and heart feels to you, you just might be a highly sensitive person.
 And this is one of the best sensitive traits to have to be introspective in this way.

 Because it helps you to grow as a person, and be better at living your life.

 If not for the first trait, this would definitely be the top common trait of a highly sensitive person.
 Every single website I looked at on traits of highly sensitive people mentions a discomfort with loud noises.

 It translates to every sense.
-Slight changes in smells may also be too hard for them to ignore, or the bad taste of something they just ate, or the itchiness of some clothing their wearing.
+Slight changes in smells may also be too hard for you to ignore, or the bad taste of something you just ate, or the itchiness of some clothing you’re wearing.